marceloboeira/shortify/README.md

 # Shortify
 > URL Shortener

-The complete assignment description is available [here](docs/ASSIGNMENT.md).
+The complete assignment description is available at the [docs/ASSIGNMENT.md](docs/ASSIGNMENT.md) file.

+Some information about stack choice is available at the [docs/COMMENTS.md](docs/COMMENTS.md) file.

 ### Setup